kburchfiel/Type_The_Bible/README.md

 ## Downloading the Game

+There are two ways to download and play Type Through The Bible:

+### 1. Downloading the game via Itch.io

 The easiest way to download and start playing the game is to visit [its download page on Itch.io](https://kburchfiel.itch.io/type-through-the-bible/download/_8m0BPcyX7XfaJt4np9F1lvXMhU3SXx3ga3OiUwq).
 This page contains prebuilt executable versions of Type Through The Bible for Windows; Linux and Mac versions will be added soon.
-However, if you are already familiar with Python, you may prefer to download the game [from GitHub](https://github.com/kburchfiel/Type_The_Bible).

-### Itch.io download instructions:

 Windows: Download and unzip the file, then double-click the .exe file to launch the game.
 The other files contained within the folder are also necessary for the game to run.

 Linux: Download and unzip the file.
 Next, navigate to the unzipped folder in your terminal and enter ./ + the application's name (e.g. "./Type_The_Bible_v13").
 (If you're having trouble with this second step, make sure that Type_The_Bible_v13 is allowed to be executed as a program.)
 The other files contained within the folder are also necessary for the game to run.

 Note: The zipped files contain both the .exe/application files and other files necessary for the game to run.

+### 2. Downloading the game's source code from GitHub

+If you are already familiar with Python, you may prefer to download the game [from GitHub](https://github.com/kburchfiel/Type_The_Bible).
+If you choose the latter option, make sure to reference Type_The_Bible_vx*.ipynb to review several steps you'll need to take in order to begin playing.
+You can then begin playing the game by navigating to the directory and running Type_The_Bible_vx*.py.

+*vx refers to the most recent version, e.g. v13.
+In the project's folder directory, higher numbers indicate more recent versions.

 ## How to Play